George Abanga: Context

 The motive of Abanga's murderers was hard for investigators to determine.
 The police believed that the murder was connected to Abanga's stories about stolen fertilizers from cocoa farmers in the area.
 It could also have been connected to his reporting on the political problems with the President John Dramani Mahama's National Democratic Congress.

 Editor at Success FM Atiewin Mohammed suspected a different story to be the reasoning behind Abanga's murder.
 Abanga had reported on the National Democratic Congress political party.
 Some of the members from Asibrem demanded the sack of some of the members of the party.
 This political story could have been another motive for the murder.

 Abanga had also led a protest of nine followers of the National Democratic Congress.
 He had stated that the LESDEP planners took their money to provide them with tricycles but nothing was delivered.

 Another possible explanation for his death was that the armed attackers had mistaken him for a cocoa purchaser whom they had been chasing to rob.

 Impact

 Violence against reporters is uncommon in Ghana, which made this case unusual.
 Of the journalists worldwide killed in 2015, two-thirds of them were murdered as a direct result of their work.
 In 2015, South Sudan, Poland, and Ghana made it onto the Committee to Protect Journalists' (CPJ) killed database for the first time.
 George Abanga was just one of the many journalists who were killed due to their profession.
 The most common reporting topics that led to journalists being attacked or killed dealt with politics, then war and human rights.

 Reactions

 The Concerned Youth of Asunafo South has stated that people have been targeted and killed while law enforcers haven't done much to investigate and catch the criminals.
 They have tried to spread awareness about this issue.
 Reminding law enforcers of this issue may help save other journalists' lives.

+His ghost haunted the killer

+A man was said to be haunted by the ghost of Goaso-based Success FM reporter, George Abanga, popularly known as King George.
+The police imprisoned him due to his confession to killing George Abanga.
+Further investigation was conducted by the police to confirm the claim made by the man.